Become a Member

 Guarantee Working Conditions

-The United Academics contract is a legally binding document that determines raises, cost of living adjustments, a grievance procedure, benefits including health insurance, and job protection for all faculty at the UO.
-Because of the union, faculty have received raises every year since we have formed, and we have guaranteed cost of living adjustments and merit pools for the next three years.
+The United Academics contract is a legally binding document that establishes raises, a grievance procedure, benefits, and job protection for all faculty at the UO.
+Because of the union, faculty have received annual raises since we formed.
+We have also greatly expanded job security for Career faculty.

 Advocate for Public Education